-At December 31, 2013, the carrying amount of the liability component was \$205.2 million, the remaining unamortized discount was \$24.8 million, and the principal amount outstanding was \$230.0 million.
-At December 31, 2012, the carrying amount of the liability component was \$197.7 million, the remaining unamortized discount was \$32.3 million and the principal amount outstanding was \$230.0 million.
+At December 31, 2014, the carrying amount of the liability component was \$213.1 million, the remaining unamortized discount was \$16.9 million, and the principal amount outstanding was \$230.0 million.
+At December 31, 2013, the carrying amount of the liability component was \$205.2 million, the remaining unamortized discount was \$24.8 million and the principal amount outstanding was \$230.0 million.

-The fair value of the 2016 Notes at December 31, 2013 was approximately \$252.4 million.
+The fair value of the 2016 Notes at December 31, 2014 was approximately \$254.0 million.
 The fair value of the liability of the 2016 Notes was determined using a discounted cash flow model based on current market interest rates available to the Company.

 These inputs are corroborated by observable market data for similar liabilities and therefore classified within Level 2 of the fair-value hierarchy.

 The 2016 Notes are senior, unsecured obligations of the Company, and are convertible into cash and, if applicable, shares of its common stock based on an initial conversion rate, subject to adjustment of 17.4092 shares per \$1,000 principal amount of 2016 Notes (which represents an initial conversion price of approximately \$57.44 per share).
 The Company will satisfy any conversion of the 2016 Notes with cash up to the principal amount of the 2016 Notes pursuant to the net share settlement mechanism set forth in the indenture and, with respect to any excess conversion value, with shares of the Company's common stock.
-The 2016 Notes are convertible only in the following circumstances: (1) if the closing sale price of the Company's common stock exceeds 150% of the conversion price during a period as defined in the indenture; (2) if the average trading price per \$1,000 principal amount of the 2016 Notes is less than or equal to 98% of the average conversion value of the 2016 Notes during a period as defined in the indenture; (3) at any time on or after June 15, 2016; or (4) if specified corporate transactions occur.
+The 2016 Notes are convertible only in the following circumstances: (1) if the closing sale price of the Company's common stock exceeds 150% of the conversion price during a period as defined in the indenture; (2) if the average trading price per \$1,000 principal amount of the 2016 Notes is less than or equal to 98% of the average conversion value of the 2016 Notes during a period as defined in the indenture; (3) at any time on or after June 15, 2016; or (4) if specified corporate transactions occur, which includes the planned spin-off of the spine business.
 The issue price of the 2016 Notes was equal to their face amount, which is also the amount holders are entitled to receive at maturity if the 2016 Notes are not converted.
-As of December 31, 2013, none of these conditions existed with respect to the 2016 Notes and as a result, the 2016 Notes are classified as long term.
+As of December 31, 2014, none of these conditions existed as of December 31, 2014 with respect to the 2016 Notes and as a result, the 2016 Notes are classified as long term.